 It is intended that two awards will normally be made in each year to a value of around £1000 each, although the exact amount and the number of awards may vary at the discretion of the Council.
 No definite age limit or other restriction is applied, although preference will be given to applicants at the start of their careers or those without alternative sources of funding.
 The award is open to both amateur and professional palaeontologists, but preference will be given to members of the Society engaged in the production of a monographic piece of work.

-Applications should be submitted electronically to the Secretary, Elsa Panciroli.
+Applications should be submitted by email to the Secretary, Elsa Panciroli.
 The application should comprise a short CV (including details of publications, appointments and distinctions: no longer than three sides of A4), an account of research aims and objectives (5,000 characters maximum), and a breakdown of the proposed expenditure.
 Each application should be accompanied by the name and contact details of an appropriate scientific referee.
-Failure to provide a complete application will result in disqualification.
+For fieldwork, evidence must be given of permission to access the site, permission to collect, relevant risk assessments, and a letter from the curator of the institution where any finds will be deposited to confirm that they will accept these specimens.
+Incomplete applications will not be considered.
+Contact our secretary for more information.